Git-Lecture-2025/Assignment-2025/bandit.md

 # LEVEL 4 -> 5
+We again use `find` command to see the files.
 ```
  find inhere
 ```
+We can use the `file` command to get more details about the file we specify:
 ```
 file inhere/-file{00,01,02,03,04,05,06,07,08,09}
 ```
-used {} to view all file details together only file07 contains ASCII text
+Here `{}` are used to view all file details from 00-09 together On reading through the details, we find that only file07 contains ASCII text hence we view its contents using `cat` command:
 ```
 cat inhere/-file07
 ```